bonsaipropaganda/bonsaipropaganda.github.io/_posts/2025-09-08-jekyll-now-built-in-disqus-commenting.md

 title: Jekyll Now, An Instant Blog Solution, Includes Commenting Support Using Disqus
 ---

-[Jekyll Now]( Introducing Jekyll Now – Barry Clark - Building a great engineering ... ) is a GitHub repository/Jekyll theme by [Barry Clark]( Barry Clark - Building a great engineering culture.) that can be cloned to instantly have a blog up and running with GitHub Pages free site hosting.
+[Jekyll](http://www.barryclark.co/introducing-jekyll-now/) is a GitHub repository/Jekyll theme by [Barry Clark]( Barry Clark - Building a great engineering culture.) that can be cloned to instantly have a blog up and running with GitHub Pages free site hosting.
 ![Busy Street in a German Town by Jacques Carabain](https://upload.wikimedia.org/wikipedia/commons/thumb/9/96/Jacques_Carabain_-_Busy_Street_in_a_German_Town_-_detail.jpg/2000px-Jacques_Carabain_-_Busy_Street_in_a_German_Town_-_detail.jpg)
 Busy Street in a German Town by Jacques Carabain